ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/migration/methodology.md

 ```

 The flag `-mavx` used with GCC is architecture-specific, only available on [x86_64](https://man7.org/linux/man-pages/man1/gcc.1.html) and will prevent building the application entirely, even if the pure C version `SobelNonSimd` and the OpenCV version `SobelOpenCV` of the Sobel filter are portable.

-In addition, inspecting the compilers options when building indicates that an architecture-specific flag `-mavx` is used with GCC.
-Again, this might also be an issue and might prevent building the application completely.